The healthiest (and only) way to cook Broccoli

 I hear it all the time.
-My mom said it, every health guru says it, there’s even a hashtag or millions devoted to it.
+My mom said it, every health guru says it, there’s even a million hashtags devoted to it.

-I say it to my kids every day – sometimes three times a day.
+I say it to my kids every day.
+Sometimes, that’s three times a day.

 Cooking broccoli so your kids will eat it

 Broccoli has over the years developed a nasty reputation with the teeny-tiny crowd.
-And I agree mushy and soggy the florets can taste pretty gross.
-So I was delighted to learn that the most delicious way to cook broccoli is also the healthiest.
+And I agree mushy and soggy, the florets can taste pretty gross.
+So I was delighted to learn that the most delicious way to cook broccoli (that my kids will ALWAYS eat) is also the healthiest.

 Healthiest Way to Cook Broccoli

 Lightly sauteed with garlic and a splash of water.
 It’s that simple.
 Cooking broccoli in this way retains most of its colour, nutritional value along with that crunch that results in a delicious side dish that even my youngest and pickiest eater enjoys.
-Boiling or over-cooking the broccoli florets will turn the vegetable into mush and leach away with much of it’s cancer-fighting goodness.
+Boiling or over-cooking the broccoli florets turns the texture into mush and also draw away much of its cancer-fighting goodness.

-- 1 tsp Olive Oil Or any other mild tasting oil
+- 1 tsp Olive or Canola Oil Or any other mild tasting oil

 - 1 head of Broccoli trimmed and washed, cut into small florets